-“It’s a rhythm!” said the young man in excitement.
-“They’re bursting to the beat!
-I know, because I play rhythm games.
+“It’s a pattern!” said the young man in excitement.
+“They’re bursting in a pattern!
+I know, because I play a lot of retro video games.
 I can tell you when to move—”

 “Good!” barked Shane.
 “We’ll get the kids across first.
 Donna, you take Zuri, and Bart, take Adrian next.”